Writing for General Audiences

 - Define and evaluate your purpose, context, and message

-Design or present a message so that it is successfully understood by a general audience.
+Learn strategies for designing and presenting a message so that it is successfully understood by a general audience

 What the Heck Are General Audiences?

 For this assignment, let's look at Nike.
 Go to nike.com and see if you can answer the following Audience Analysis Questions.
 Note that you might not be able to answer all of them.
 Thinking through all of this information, write a short paragraph 3-4 sentence analysis of Nike's audience.